monicamain1/monicatool/long_descriptions/organization.md

 -Monitoring Infrastructure (MI) - MI represents all the necessary mechanisms, part of an on-chip monitoring systems, able to extract raw information.
 The mechanisms that are part of the monitoring infrastructure can be implemented in software or hardware: a software mechanism is a mechanism that, in order to perform the raw information extraction, uses the resources of the target under analysis.
 A hardware mechanism, on the other hand, is a mechanism that, in order to perform the raw information extraction, has a dedicated hardware architecture.

+-Monitoring Processor (MP) - MP represents all the necessary mechanisms, part of an on-chip monitoring system, that, by using raw information as inputs, apply some algorithms to provide monitoring information, organized in metrics.